Barnes Wallis: Aircraft and geodetic construction

 Wallis left J. Samuel White's in 1913 when an opportunity arose for him as an aircraft designer, at first working on airships and later aeroplanes.
 He joined Vickers – later part of Vickers-Armstrongs and then part of the British Aircraft Corporation – and worked for them until his retirement in 1971.
-There he worked on the Admiralty's first rigid airship HMA No. 9r under H. B. Pratt, helping to nurse it though its political stop-go career and protracted development.
+He began by working under H. B. Pratt on the Admiralty's first rigid airship HMA No. 9r, helping to nurse it through its political stop-go career and protracted development.
 The first airship of his own design, the R80, incorporated many technical innovations and flew in 1920.